armijnhemel/devicecode/doc/design_fcc_downloads.md

 the FCC id.
 Some devices that combine different components that each of a separate FCC id can have multiple FCC ids associated with them.

+Per FCC id the following is stored:

+1. original HTML data from <FCC.report>
+2. PDFs listed in the HTML
+3. metadata for the PDFs: filename, original download URL SHA256, description

 [fcc]:https://en.wikipedia.org/wiki/Federal_Communications_Commission